PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

 Mbed Linux OS (MBL) is Yocto-based, so you can use standard Yocto tools and approaches to develop projects based on MBL.
 This document creates a minimal MBL-based project, illustrating an approach that adds packages to the distribution, with and without pre-existing BitBake recipes.

-This document assumes familiarity with some core Yocto concepts, and is not intended to replace the [Yocto documentation][yocto-docs].
-Please see the
+This document assumes familiarity with Yocto concepts and BitBake syntax.
+It is not intended to replace the [Yocto documentation][yocto-docs].
-[Yocto Project Concepts section of the Yocto Mega Manual][yocto-concepts] for an introduction to the core concepts.

 ## Solution overview